-Sample schedules are provided to help keep you within Mason’s time limits.
-However, we know that each family has its own circumstances and will have to tweak those schedules to meet their needs.
-To help, we provide scheduling cards that match our program so that you can arrange and rearrange your schedule as often as necessary to get the most out of homeschooling while maintaining a healthy life balance.
+Sample schedules are provided to show you how you can get everything in and to apprise you of Mason’s timetable.
+To help you create a schedule that works for you, we provide course tiles for scheduling that match our Program.
+You can arrange and rearrange your schedule as often as necessary to get the most out of the Mason feast while maintaining a healthy life balance.

 WHAT IS THE ALVEARY “SOFT LAUNCH” AND HOW DO I ACCESS IT?

 Implementing the full Mason feast entails a pretty large learning curve.
 This is all the more challenging if one is unfamiliar with Mason’s philosophy.
 Our Soft Launch option (found in our Alveary Member Tutorial, available upon registration) helps you incorporate the various elements gradually, even as you learn to teach according to Mason’s method.
 The Soft Launch includes a two-year schedule for introducing subjects so that you can learn to do them well without becoming overwhelmed.